 For our uses today we will define OD Green as a standardized saturated green color with fairly brown tones.

-However it is merely a shade of green that is popularly offered through tactical gear producers.
-It falls closer to the darker brown end of the spectrum and tends to be darker than most OD Greens available.
+However, it is important to note that Ranger Green is simply a shade of green that is popularly offered by tactical gear manufacturers.
+It falls towards the darker brown end of the green spectrum and tends to be darker compared to most Olive Drab (OD) Greens available.

 Aesthetics and Function